Eagle19243/Main_app/README.md

 Main application is a RoR website, but it depends on set of 3rd paty tools:

-- BitGoJs client - running locally and acts as gateway between app and bitgo.com service
 - Mediawiki - running as separate application, provides web-API to store some texts from main app

 # Steps to run the app